google/oss-fuzz/README.md

     If this is not you or address differs from VCS, an informal e-mail verification will be required.
     This e-mail will also be publicly listed in our [Targets](targets/README.md) page.
-- once accepted by an oss-fuzz project member, follow the [New Target Guide](docs/new_target.md) to write the code.
+- once accepted by an OSS-Fuzz project member, follow the [New Target Guide](docs/new_target.md) to write the code.

 ## Bug Disclosure Guidelines

-Following Google's standard [disclosure policy](https://googleprojectzero.blogspot.com/2015/02/feedback-and-data-driven-updates-to.html) oss-fuzz will adhere to following disclosure principles:
+Following Google's standard [disclosure policy](https://googleprojectzero.blogspot.com/2015/02/feedback-and-data-driven-updates-to.html)
+OSS-Fuzz will adhere to following disclosure principles:
   - **90-day deadline**.
 After notifying target authors, we will open reported issues in 90 days, or sooner if the fix is released.
   - **Weekends and holidays**.
 If a deadline is due to expire on a weekend or